seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 issues, being foolish, do not derogate.

 **CLOTEN**
-Come, I’ll go see this Italian: what I have lost
+Come, I'll go see this Italian: what I have lost
-to-day at bowls I’ll win to-night of him.
+to-day at bowls I'll win to-night of him.
 Come, go.

 **SECOND LORD**
-I’ll attend your lordship.
+I'll attend your lordship.

 *Exeunt CLOTEN and First Lord*

 *Exit*

 ### SCENE II.
-Imogen’s bedchamber in Cymbeline’s palace: a trunk in one corner of it.
+Imogen's bedchamber in Cymbeline's palace: a trunk in one corner of it.

 *IMOGEN in bed, sleeping.
 IACHIMO comes from the trunk*

 **IACHIMO**
-The crickets sing, and man’s o’er-labour’d sense
+The crickets sing, and man's o'er-labour'd sense
 Repairs itself by rest.
 Our Tarquin thus
-Did softly press the rushes, ere he waken’d
+Did softly press the rushes, ere he waken'd
 The chastity he wounded.
 Cytherea,
 How bravely thou becomest thy bed, fresh lily,
 And whiter than the sheets!
 That I might touch!